 - Happy Riding!

-The 100-200cc size will suit you if you have hills a 50cc can not handle, or you are looking for speeds in the 50mph ranges.
+The 100-200cc engine size will suit you if you have hills a 50cc can not handle, or you are looking for speeds in the 50mph speed range.
 These scooters are not quite freeway safe to keep up with speeding traffic, but they can handle more suburban roads.

 Before We Dig into the Actual Prices